nicksen782/RemarkableViewer/README.md

 #

 ## REMARKABLE OS UPDATE BUG:
-If the remote host indentification changes then the app will fail.
+If the remote host indentification changes then the app will fail to sync.

 To fix this: